lyertia/lyessa-hostchecker/README.md

 ### Setup

 - Update the settings.json file according to your bot.
+- Put your token of checker bot in tokens.json file.
 - Download packages: `npm install`
 - Run bot: `node index.js`